 We perform physical inventories in virtually all of our stores on an annual basis.
-Due to the COVID-19 pandemic, we were unable to perform physical inventories in our stores from mid-March through mid-May in 2020, which prevented us from completing all of our planned store physical inventories in 2020, the effect of which was immaterial.
 We calculate our shrink provision based on actual physical inventory results during the fiscal period and an accrual for estimated shrink occurring subsequent to a physical inventory through the end of the fiscal reporting period.
 This accrual is calculated as a percentage of sales at each retail store, at a department level, based on the store's most recent historical shrink rate.
 To the extent that subsequent physical inventories yield different results than the estimated accrual, our effective shrink rate for a given reporting period will include the impact of adjusting to the actual results.